linrm2010/PfamAnnotation/README.md

 For using this pipeline in a company or for commercial purposes, a commercial license is required.

-The pipeline includes other five programs of ObtainPfamAStat, CheckPfamStatRepeat, FilterPfamStatEvalue, DomainListForGene, PfamFamilyStat
+The pipeline includes six programs of PfamAnnotation, ObtainPfamAStat, CheckPfamStatRepeat, FilterPfamStatEvalue, DomainListForGene, PfamFamilyStat

 # Requirement
 1. Download the Pfam hmm file (such as the 'Pfam-A.hmm' from Pfam v32.0, i.e., 'ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.hmm.gz').
 Then uncompress the gz file by running the command: